Do I Really Need a Building Permit?

 People don’t like to talk about building permits.
 I suppose that’s because the topic makes some builders nervous, especially those who don’t like to bother with codes and regulations.
 It might also be that the subject is difficult to generalize, since the rules can vary so much from one state to the next.
 Either way, it’s no help to anyone when project plans and woodworking books gloss over the issue with their boilerplate disclaimer “always follow local building codes…” The fact is, sometimes you need a building permit, sometimes you don’t.
 If you’re thinking about building an outdoor project this summer, hopefully this guide can shed some light on an otherwise cloudy subject.

 It’s All About Where You Live

 As I just mentioned, building codes and regulations can vary from one location to the next, and for good reason.
 Building a garage on the gulf coast, for example, with its hurricanes, sandy soil, and salty air calls for different building techniques than building a garage in northern Minnesota, with its heavy snow and sub-zero temperatures.
 Your first step is always to contact your local building permit office to find out exactly what’s required for the project you want to build.
 I can’t speak for everyone, but I was pleasantly surprised just how nice and helpful my local building permit people were when I called for some advice last week.

 It’s mostly a safety issue.
-Using my gulf coast example above, those communities are particularly concerned about flying 2x4s and plywood panels (yikes) that tend to come from poorly constructed buildings.
-In these cases, building permits can truly save lives.
+Using my gulf coast example above, it's understandable why those hurricane-risk communities might be concerned about 2x4s and plywood panels flying off a poorly constructed building.
+Here, building permits can truly save lives.
 Projects that pose lesser hazards to a community may not need a building permit at all.
 For example, you can probably build a small tool shed in Arizona without having to ask anyone’s permission.
 The following examples should give you a rough idea of what kind of projects I’m talking about.

 —-Small shed (120 sq. ft. or less, one story)